ajdiaz/timeline/man/tl-git.1.md

 # DESCRIPTION

-The *tl-git* is intented to work at low level with your account repository.
+The *tl-git* is intended to work at low level with your account repository.
-Using this command you can execute any git command in the account repo.
+Using this command you can execute any git command in the account repository.

 # CONFIGURATION SETTINGS